domwrap/ReTyPe/README.md

 #### Rental Tools

-- Remove next-to-useless Print button on batch transfer (as only works with serial printers) and replace with a Post & Print that auto-fires a transfer report
+- Remove next-to-useless Print button on batch transfer (only works with serial printers) and replace with a Post & Print that auto-fires a transfer report

 #### Customer Manager

 - Automate adding pre-defined comments
 - Automate adding hotlists

-#### Food and Beverage

-- Swipe/login using RFID passes rather than mag-stripe cards

 ### Configuration